att/rcloud.social/doc/2.1/guidoc/doc.md

 We'll get to the difference between Markdown and RMarkdown cells in a moment.

-\[TBD: needs review\] "Data marshalling," or using objects between cells of different languages, is not supported at this time.
+"Data marshalling," or sharing results and variables between cells of different languages, is not supported at this time.
 Also, each "shell" cell represents a separate Unix shell, so environment variables cannot be passed across shell cells.
 However, R environment variables defined in R cells are inherited by shell cells automatically.
 Shell cell commands are executed in Bash.

 Prompt cells
 ------------